Love Me, Please Love Me (Michel Polnareff album): Release

 In its first week of release, it showed at number 2 of the popular and greatly followed hit parade published by Salut les copains entertainment magazine.

 It quickly became the biggest French summer hit of 1966, greatly supported by Lucien Morisse, the head of widely listened station Europe 1.
 Despite initial criticism of Polnareff having used English in the title as a display of franglais, critic Jean-Michel Boris, says the song became an integral part of the vivid memory of French chansons.

 The song was number 1 on Ultratop Wallonia francophone market in Belgium and stayed 25 weeks in the chart also peaking at number 7 on Belgium Flamand music market counting 14 weeks on the Flamand chart.
 It also charted in Germany reaching number 21.
 It also made it to the Dutch Top 40 for 2 weeks.

 Covers

 In 1966 Mario Tessuto covered the Italian version (lyric by Herbert Pagani) (CGD, N 9639) for the 1969 album Lisa dagli occhi blu (Lisa with blue eyes) (CGD, POP 76).

 Many artists have covered the title song, most notably Sandie Shaw in 1967.
 Her version was all in English with new lyrics.
 The track was also included in her 1967 album also titled Love Me, Please Love Me.
 Sandie Shaw was so successful she released an Italian version for the Italian market as "Amami, ti prego amami".

 In 1967, Le Grand Orchestre de Paul Mauriat recorded an orchestral version without any lyrics.
-Other artists that have recorded it in French or in translated lyrics in other languages include Jimmie Rodgers, The Tonics, Gilbert Montagné, The Residents, Vive La Fête.
+Other artists that have recorded it in French or in translated lyrics in other languages include Jimmie Rodgers, The Tonics, Gilbert Montagné, The Residents, Vive La Fête & Bruno Lomas.